-24. Inspection of Service Work by Level 2 ASPs - NOSW
+• Inspection of Service Work by Level 2 ASPs - NOSW

 Services are charged based on classification of L2 ASP, 'A' 'B' or 'C' grade.
 Fees are set accordingly.
-Historical costs are as recorded in SAP.
-No clarification between grades of ASP is available in Ausgrid's systems.
+Costs for FY2015 are recorded in SAP via specific orders and it was split into ASP grades by ratios taken from the volumes data.
+The grade of ASPs is obtained from SAP MAI system.